Wedowee, Alabama

-Wedowee is a town in Randolph County, Alabama, United States.
-At the 2010 census the population was 823, up from 818 in 2000.
-The small town is the county seat of Randolph County.
+Wedowee is a town and the county seat of Randolph County, Alabama, United States.
+As of the 2020 census, Wedowee had a population of 737.
 It was initially incorporated in 1836, but its charter lapsed by the late 19th century.
 It was reincorporated in 1901.

-Randolph County High School is located in Wedowee.

 History

 Wedowee, which means "old water" in the Creek language, was named after a Muscogee Creek Indian chief.
 This area was historically occupied by the Muscogee Creek people.

 Following Indian Removal of the Creek in the 1830s to Indian Territory west of the Mississippi River by the US government, this area was settled by European Americans.
 The town of Wedowee was designated as the county seat of Randolph County in 1835.
 The county was developed for the cultivation of cotton as a commodity crop, with labor primarily done by enslaved African Americans, many of whom had been sold to the Deep South from the Upper South in the domestic slave trade.

 Since the late 20th century, Lake Wedowee was created by the impoundment of the Tallapoosa River.
 This has enhanced the tourist drawing power of the town.
 Also known as the R. L. Harris Reservoir, the lake draws thousands of visitors to Wedowee every year.